"Wittman's Tiger Early Production" from Rye Field Model

 The kit builds an "Early" Tiger issued in the period March - May 1943.
 The interior parts are inherited unchanged from a previous Rye Field kit, "Eastern Front Tiger" kit.
 None of the faults in that kit's interior have been corrected here.

 Decals for two of Michal Wittmann's Tigers are provided: "1331", his mount during the Battle of Kursk, and "S04" which featured in a photo shoot of him and his crew.
-The kit's interior is a much more accurate rendition of "1331" than of "S04".
+The kit's interior is a quite accurate rendition of "1331", but it does not match up with "S04" because that vehicle was a "Command Tiger".

 There is an upgrade set, "Engine pipeline parts", that provides much of the detail that is missing from this kit's engine room.